 Tuesday and Thursday evenings 745-915pm at 40 N. Hanover St, Carlisle (at the Carlisle Kung Fu Center).
+For 2020 we are doing sabre on Tuesdays, and spada (rapier and dueling sword) on Thursdays.
 Free street parking after 5pm. $45/month for once a week, $65/month for twice a week.

 Schedule one on one instruction in historical weapons at the time that best suits you.
 Traditional, individual lessons are the best way to learn.
 Our instructor is also available to teach workshops at events and for schools.
 Contact for availability and pricing.